MecatronicaUSB/uw-img-proc/modules/contrastenhancement/README.md

 # Project: uw-img-proc
 # Module: contrastenhancement

-Module that enhances the contrast of images using histogram based approaches such as histogram stretching and equalization.
+Module that enhances the contrast of images using histogram adjustment approaches such as histogram stretching and equalization.
-Current OpenCV 3.2 implementation uses GPU acceleration for channel split/merge through CUDA library.
+Current OpenCV 3.2 implementation does not support GPU acceleration.

-The provided **cmake** file autodetects if CUDA is present, and enables GPU support.

 ## Getting Started

 ### Prerequisites

 * OpenCV 3.2
-* CUDA 8.0 (for GPU support)

 ### Installing